MartaGuzmanAlarcon/MachineLearning_Projects/01_Supervised_Learning/01_Linear_Regression_Diamond_Price/README.md

    * **Mean Absolute Error (MAE)**
    * **Root Mean Squared Error (RMSE)**
    * **R² (Coefficient of Determination)**
-   * **Result:** The top-performing model yielded a low RMSE and a high R², highlighting robust predictive power and valuable insights into feature importance.
+   * **Result:**  The tuned Gradient Boosting model was the top performer, with an RMSE of about $517 and R² of about 0.983, highlighting robust predictive power and valuable insights into feature importance.
-6. **Predictions & Business Insights:** VOLVER
+6. **Predictions & Business Insights:**
    * **Price Estimation:** Generated individual price estimates using the trained model and compared predicted values against actual prices.
-   * **Feature Importance Analysis:** Confirmed through feature importance metrics that carat weight acts as the primary price driver, while cut, clarity, and color play substantial secondary roles.
+   * **Feature Importance Analysis:**  Confirmed through feature importance metrics that carat weight (and the engineered features derived from it, like volume and carat squared) acts as the primary price driver, while cut, clarity, and color contribute meaningfully but far less.
-   * **Market Insights:** : Analyzed how much extra market value (or price premium) buyers pay for better clarity and cut quality, keeping the diamond's size (carat) constant.
-VOLVER
+   * **Market Insights:** : Feature importance confirms that quality grades (clarity, color, cut) do add real value to a diamond's price, but carat size remains by far the dominant factor.
+This means that size sets the core market value, while quality determines the final premium.

 ## Project Structure